Tauranga byelection: Candidates upset, insulted by Te Pāti Māori claims

 "It's just wrong to say something like that, about a group of people who go about their lives, treating each other with dignity.

-"And when that sort of slander is thrown against a whole town it's not right," said Luxton.
+"And when that sort of slander is thrown against a whole town it's not right," Luxton said.

 "I grew up in this city and I'm raising my family here.
 It's full of wonderful, hardworking and caring people.